 Three of the most common terms used when talking about general computer security and mobile security are containers, virtualisation, and sandboxes.
 All three are technologies which, in some way, are being used to protect mobile applications.
 In this post, we’ll try to give a quick introduction to the various terms and the meaning behind each of them.
 We’ll also shed some light on their importance for secure customer authentication.

 First, a bit of history: Back when computers were first made they could only run a single program, and that program had full access to all the hardware that made up the computer.
-Once computers started getting more powerful researchers realized that having a lot of programs running at the same time was a good way to save money, perhaps even allow computers to run programs from different users.
+Once computers started getting more powerful, researchers realised that having a lot of programs running at the same time was a good way to save money, perhaps even allow computers to run programs from different users.
 Operating systems such as Unix were made to do this in a reasonably secure way, where software running as ordinary users (in “user-space”) had limited access to system resources, as opposed to software running as the “root” user.

-What is Virtualization?
+What is Virtualisation?

 What are Containers?

 From a security perspective, the fact that applications cannot see each other is a major perk.
 An added benefit to this is that the attached surface of the application is smaller than if it was not running within a container.
-Software such as Docker uses this kind of virtualization.
+Software such as Docker uses this kind of virtualisation.
 As the containers share the underlying “kernel” this can be a very efficient way of protecting untrusted applications from each other.

 One well-known example of containers in the mobile space is Samsung’s Knox Container, that lets you have a second instance of Android on your phone, protected from your normal environment.